Lyadalachanchu/voice4evs/README.md

 - Our bot → *Understands + Executes*
 - True **agentic behavior**: takes steps autonomously
 - **Modular**: Can easily be extended to use cases other than the EV charger ecosystem
+- Only truly challenging problems will be escalated to qualified human technicians
 ---

 ## Impact